 Some suppliers may want to be paid via apps like Venmo or Google Pay.
 Taking advantage of a variety of payment mechanisms gives AP departments another way to solidify their reputations as fast, reliable payers.

-10. Inflation is leading to the wider use of automated cash-flow management tools.
+10. Inflation leads to increase automated cash-flow management tools use.

 In early 2022, inflation in the U.S. had risen to a level that was four times higher than it was right before the pandemic.
 In other Western countries, including Belgium, Denmark, Finland, Italy and Spain, the spike in inflation since 2020 has been even worse.